ScreenStaring/shopify-dev-tools/README.md

     COMMANDS:
        admin, a                     Open admin pages
-       metafield, m, meta           Metafield utilities
+       charges                      Do things with charges (only recurring for now) metafield, m, meta           Metafield utilities
        orders, o                    Information about orders
        products, p                  Do things with products